jrehor/kcc/README.md

 x = x + 1
 ```

-Most programmers will readily agree that this expression is making perfect sense, but if you show it to a mathematician, be ready to hear "no, it isn't".
-And once you see what makes him think so, you will see why we assign values with `:` in k.
-The above expression, although not entirely nonsensical, in k is pretty much always **false**.
-A different perspective is not necessarily wrong, as there is no tragedy if it someday becomes your own.
-That is the right mindset to approach k, and by the way, once you make it far enough to be able to provide an example when `x=x+1` is **true** in k, don't be a stranger and submit a pull request.
+Most programmers will readily agree that this expression makes perfect sense, but if you show it to a mathematician, be ready to hear "no, it isn't".
+And once you see why he didn't say "doesn't", and why he used a negative to begin with, you will also see why we assign values with `:` in k.
+The above expression looks nonsensical to a k programmer for *exactly* the same reason it is to a math guy, and k interpreter will most always evaluate it to false.
+The point here is that a different perspective is not necessarily wrong.
+It can just as well be right, but in a diferent way, and if someday you start to see it the same way, it only means *your perspective has changed*, and there is nothing wrong about that either.
+And that is the right mindset to approach k.
+And by the way, once you make it far enough to be able to provide an example when `x=x+1` is **true** in k, don't be a stranger and submit a pull request.

 ---------------------